cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

 ## Register a Plutus script based DRep

 Writing the Plutus script is out of the scope of this tutorial.
-As an example of what can be done, Thomas Vellekop (@perturbing) wrote this [Plutus Script DRep that can only vote 'YES'](https://github.com/perturbing/always-yes-drep)
+As an example of what can be done, Thomas Vellekoop (@perturbing) wrote this [Plutus Script DRep that can only vote 'YES'](https://github.com/perturbing/always-yes-drep)

 Once you have compiled the Plutus script, the process to register is very similar to Simple scripts.